timwredwards/timwredwards.github.io/wip/tips.md

 - Headline should be a powerful message which attracts attention

 Introduction:
-What is the problem and why is it important?
+What is the problem?
+Why is it important?
 What is the approach to solve the problem?
 What's wrong with the current method?
 What are the results?